Rain expected Monday: Here’s what to expect & when

 - SUNRISE - MIDDAY: New storms may develop along the cold front sitting in or near Milam, Robertson, and Leon Counties.
 If so, scattered rain and a few strong storms are expected for the northern tier of the Brazos Valley between 9 a.m. and 1 p.m.
 Should a cluster of overnight storms survive the drive east out of the Hill Country, this could bring rain and a few rumbles to the western and central Brazos Valley before the lunch hour.

 - AFTERNOON - EARLY EVENING: Widespread rain and thunderstorms are anticipated on the slow-moving cold front as temperatures warm to the mid-70s and low 80s.
+Latest data suggests coverage of rain should increase between 11am and 1pm, leading to the most widespread coverage through the afternoon hours.
 Stronger strong may produce heavy rain during this time.
 This is the most likely window for rainfall.

-- EVENING - OVERNIGHT: Widespread and heavy rainfall should slowly start to dwindle and move south once the sun goes down.
-Scattered showers are will continue to be possible through the early hours of Tuesday.
+- EVENING - OVERNIGHT: Widespread and heavy rainfall should slowly start to dwindle and move south around the evening drive through sunset.
+Scattered showers are will continue to be possible anytime between Monday evening and the early hours of Tuesday.

 - TUESDAY: Scattered, generally light, showers are possible during the first part of the day.